OpenTTD/OpenTTD/README.md

 through the file called 'known-bugs.txt' which is distributed with OpenTTD like this readme.

-For tracking our bugs we are using Githubs issue tracker.
+For tracking our bugs we are using GitHub's issue tracker.
 You can find the tracker at [https://github.com/OpenTTD/OpenTTD/issues](https://github.com/OpenTTD/OpenTTD/issues).
 Before actually reporting take a look through the already reported bugs there to see if the bug is already known.
 The 'known-bugs.txt' file might be a bit outdated at the moment you are